How We Restore Power

-FPL restores power plants and affected transmission lines and substations, which are essential to providing any electric service.
+- We repair power plants and damaged transmission lines and substations, which are essential to providing electric service to all of our customers.

 - We prioritize restoring power to critical facilities such as hospitals, police and fire stations, communication facilities, water treatment plants and transportation providers.

 - At the same time, we work to return service to the largest number of customers in the shortest amount of time − including service to major thoroughfares that host supermarkets, pharmacies, gas stations and other needed community services.